-To explore the relationship between our induced classification and existing event and role ontologies, we ask how well our event, role, and entity types map onto those found in PropBank and VerbNet.
-Importantly, the goal here is not perfect alignment between our types and PropBank and VerbNet types, but rather to compare other classifications that reflect top-down assumptions to the one we derive bottom-up.
+To explore the relationship between our induced ontologies and existing event and role ontologies, we ask how well our event, role, and entity types map onto those found in PropBank and VerbNet.
+Importantly, the goal here is not perfect alignment between our types and PropBank and VerbNet types but rather to give a sense for the similarities and differences between our empirically derived ontology and existing ontologies.